What are inhalants?

 Inhalant use is often generally referred to as 'chroming', but chroming is only one of a number of methods commonly used.
 Chroming involves spraying (chrome) paint from an aerosol can into a plastic bag and then breathing in the vapours from the bag.
 Chroming has been identified as the most common form of inhalant misuse in Australia.

-Petrol sniffing typically involves a small amount of fuel being placed in a soft drink can and inhaled.
-In Australia, petrol sniffing is most commonly practiced by Indigenous males aged eight to 30 years, particularly those aged 15 to 19 years.
+Petrol sniffing typically involves a small amount of fuel being placed in a can and inhaled.
+In Australia, petrol sniffing is most commonly practiced by Indigenous males aged 8 to 30 years, particularly those aged 15 to 19 years.
 Studies estimate that 15 to 20 per cent of petrol sniffers are female.

 Some petrol sniffers engage in experimental or recreational use.
 Chronic sniffers engage in more frequent and intensive petrol sniffing, and are more likely to suffer serious long-term effects.